Fatal Frame: Mask of the Lunar Eclipse: Synopsis

-In the 1970's, ten years prior to the start of the game, suspected serial killer Yō Haibara kidnapped five girls from their rooms in a sanatorium on Rogetsu, an island south of Honshu.
+In the 1970s, ten years prior to the start of the game, suspected serial killer Yō Haibara kidnapped five girls from their rooms in a sanatorium on Rogetsu, an island south of Honshu.
 The girls were rescued from a cavern beneath the sanatorium by detective Choshiro Kirishima, who had been pursuing Haibara, but they had all lost their memories.
 Two years later, a catastrophe strikes Rogetsu Island which kills off the inhabitants.
 Eight years later, in the present, two of the rescued girls have died in mysterious circumstances and two of the survivors, Misaki Asou and Madoka Tsukimori, return to discover the truth about their pasts.
 Despite being warned by her mother not to return to the island, fellow survivor Ruka Minazuki goes there to find Misaki and Madoka.
 Shortly before Ruka's arrival, Madoka is killed by hostile spirits.
 Choshiro also returns to the island at the request of Ruka's mother Sayaka, intending to both find Ruka and continue his pursuit of Haibara.

 During their explorations, the characters learn that the island once used a ritual to send spirits to the afterlife during a decennial lunar eclipse, which countered a supernatural disease called Moonlight Syndrome, (Note: (月幽病, Getsuyuubyou) in Japanese, "Luna Sedata Syndrome" in fan translation.) which affects memories and identity.
 An earlier failed ritual which triggered a mass outbreak of Moonlight Syndrome caused many elements to be forbidden, including the ritual dancer's mask dubbed the Mask of the Lunar Eclipse, and the melody "Tsukimori" that survived through Ruka's family.
 By 1970, a kagura was used in its place and became a tourist attraction, although Moonlight Syndrome was a continuing problem.
 Ruka and Misaki were among the infected treated at the sanatorium with Haibara's spiritually sensitive sister Sakuya.
 It was decided to conduct a new ritual, with Ruka's father Soya Yomotsuki crafting a new Mask of the Lunar Eclipse.
 Sakuya was the lead dancer wearing the mask, with Ruka, Misaki, Madoka and the two other girls taking part.